 The importance of running MVR checks should not be underestimated.
 Because driving records can change constantly, MVR checks are necessary to provide insight into employees’ driving records and to deliver predictive driving data.
 This data can be used to assess a mobile employee’s risk profile.
 Making sure your employees are safe, responsible drivers is your corporate responsibility.

-Incorporating MVR checks into your policy could also save you from a worst-case scenario: a negligent entrustment lawsuit in which your organization is held liable for an accident caused by an employee.
+Incorporating MVR checks into your policy can prevent negligent entrustment lawsuits because this allows you to demonstrate steps taken to ensure safety of employee drivers.
 If an MVR check identifies an employee as a high-risk driver, you then have the ability to take proactive action by holding that employee accountable for improving his or her driving or by parting ways with that employee before something unfortunate happens.

 How to interpret the MVR point system